Charging

 What is kW?

 In other words, it’s the rate at which power is transferred from a charging station into your EV.
-In theory, then, it makes sense to use a rapid charger, because a 100kW input will to replenish a battery more quickly than a 22kW charger.
+In theory, then, it makes sense to use a rapid charger, because a 100kW input will to replenish a battery more quickly than a 22kW one.

 However, that might not be the case, because not all electric cars can handle a rapid charge.
-It’s also worth noting that EV batteries do not respond well to regular rapid charging.
-At present, only the most powerful EVs, such as the Audi RS E-Tron GT can charge at anything close to 350kW.
+It’s also worth noting that EV batteries do not respond well to regular rapid charging, which can cause them to degrade more quickly over time.

-In addition, kW can be used as a reference to the output of the electric motor.
+In addition, kW can be used as a reference for the output of the electric motor.
 In a petrol or diesel car, this would probably be measured in horsepower (hp) or brake horsepower (bhp).

-We admit, it’s confusing to have two definitions for kW, but put it this way: when kW is used in the context of a charger, it’s the rate at which you can charge your battery.
+We admit, it’s confusing to have two definitions for kW.
+But put it this way: when kW is used in the context of a charger, it’s the rate at which you can charge your battery.
 When it’s used in the context of a car, it’s the size of the electric motor.

 What is kWh?